Pregnant patients without access to abortion face a ‘death sentence,’ U.S. House panel told - NewsBreak

 Threats against justices

-Republicans on the committee focused on threats aimed at the right-wing Supreme Court justices who backed the Dobbs ruling.
+Republicans on the committee focused on threats aimed at the conservative Supreme Court justices who backed the Dobbs ruling.

 Abortion rights protestors have marched outside the homes of justices Brett Kavanaugh and Amy Coney Barrett.
 A man with a gun was arrested near Kavanaugh’s home, and later arraigned on one count of attempting to assassinate a Supreme Court justice, the Guardian reported.